Ryanj-code/AP-CSA/README.md

 # AP-CSA
-Projects, Assignments, and other work in Javafrom AP CSA.
+Projects, Assignments, and other work in Java from AP CSA.